David Jenyns

 Step 1e.
 Consolidate and book a second appointment

-• Recap everything to make sure you understand your prospect’s current situation, dreams and core roadblocks and/or problems and goals.
+• Recap everything to make sure you understand your prospect’s current situation, dreams, and core roadblocks and/or problems and goals.
 Confirm that you have everything right.

 • Ask for a budgetary commitment: This point is not about making the sale, but identifying a realistic budget that is tied to the objectives they want to achieve.